 Professional seamstress and tailors are up on the latest fashion trends and know the proper way a garment should drape.
 They can also offer suggestions on how alterations can make your garments look better on you.

-In our next blog post, we will share with you everything you need to know to make a RTW suit look like a custom suit.
+In Part 2- How to Make a Ready to Wear Suit Look like a Custom Made Suit, we will share with you everything you need to know to make a RTW suit look like a custom suit.